College of Sciences Undergraduate Research Program (COSURP)

 - Eligibility for the program is restricted to US citizens and permanent residents.

-- Students cannot be receiving funding from any other sources during the program.
+- Students cannot receive funds from any other federal source during the program.

 - Proof of health insurance coverage is required prior to acceptance into the program.